shcorya/swarm.yachts/stacks/patroni/index.md

 pgAdmin is a robust and featureful interface for the administration of PostgreSQL databases.
 It can store its own configuration in its own PostgreSQL database.
 This database will be created automatically upon the successful deployment of a Patroni cluster.

 ## Setup
 To start the deployment of a Patroni cluster, it is prudent to label the swarm nodes which will be used to store the data of the database.
-For example, add the label `com.example.patroni=true` to each node that will store the Patroni database.
+For example, add the label `yachts.swarm.patroni=true` to each node that will store the Patroni database.

 ## Secrets
-The recommended way to store secrets is with a password manager.
-[Bitwarden](https://bitwarden.com/) is one such program, and it is available at no cost.

 Secrets which need to be set include:

 - `postgres_admin_password`
 - `patroni_replication_password`
 - `patroni_superuser_password`
 - `pgadmin_default_password`
+- `pgadmin_configdb_password`

 Upon starting the Patroni cluster, a user `admin` will be craeted for purposes of creating other roles and databases.
 It is recommended to use this `admin` account when configuring pgAdmin.
 Logging in to the database as the superuser or replication user is *not* recommended.